Merck Manual

 Histoplasmosis occurs worldwide, including parts of Central and South America, Africa, Asia, and Australia.

-In the US, the endemic area for histoplasmosis includes
+In the United States, the endemic area for histoplasmosis includes

 • The Ohio–Mississippi River valleys extending into parts of northern Maryland, southern Pennsylvania, central New York, and Texas

-Bat cave–associated outbreaks have occurred worldwide and in the US have been reported in Florida, Texas, and Puerto Rico.
+Bat cave–associated outbreaks have occurred worldwide and in the United States have been reported in Florida, Texas, and Puerto Rico.

 H. capsulatum is a dimorphic fungi that grows as a mold in nature or in culture at room temperature but converts to a small (1 to 5 micrometers in diameter) yeast cell at 37° C and during invasion of host cells.
 Infection follows inhalation of conidia (spores produced by the mycelial form of the fungus) in soil or dust contaminated with bird or bat droppings.
 Risk of infection is greatest when tree or building removal generates airborne spores (eg, at construction sites in areas habituated by birds or bats) or when exploring caves.